 Once replication begins, the DR process is designed to withstand normal failures and operational downtime.
 When using K-safety, if a node fails on any cluster, you can rejoin the node (or a replacement) using the voltdb start command without breaking replication.
 Similarly, if a cluster shuts down, you can use voltdb start to restart the database and restart replication where it left off.
 The ability to restart DR assumes you are using command logging.
 Specifically, synchronous command logging is recommended to ensure complete durability.

 If unforeseen events occur that make a database unreachable, database replication lets you replace the missing database with its copy.
 This process is known as disaster recovery.
 For cross datacenter replication (XDCR), you simply need to redirect your client applications to the remaining cluster(s).
-If one of the databases was being used as a read-only copy, you can use the voltadmin resume command to switch it from read-only mode to a fully operational database.
+For passive DR, there is an extra step.
+To replace the master database with the replica, you must issue the voltadmin promote command on the replica to switch it from read-only mode to a fully operational database.